 Make sure you actually like kids

-Before you become involved with a single mom, make sure you actually like kids and like the idea of being in a kid’s life.
-Because if this relationship goes well, you will be part of her child’s life, and you want to be able to love that child and have them love you back.
+Because, if your relationship with a single mother goes well, you will be part of her child’s life, and you want to be able to love that child and have them love you back.

 If you aren’t sure how you feel about little ones and all their quirks and demands, don’t date a single mom.